Eden Park Walking Tour (Self Guided), Cincinnati

 2) Cincinnati Art Museum

-The Cincinnati Art Museum is one of the oldest art museums in the United States.
-Founded in 1881, it was the first purpose-built art museum west of the Alleghenies.
-Its collection of over 60,000 works make it one of the most comprehensive collections in the Midwest.
+Located in the picturesque Eden Park neighborhood of Cincinnati, the Cincinnati Art Museum (CAM) is one of the oldest art museums in the United States and holds the distinction of being the first purpose-built art museum west of the Alleghenies.
+Founded in 1881 and opened to the public in 1886, the museum boasts a vast and diverse collection of over 67,000 works that span 6,000 years of human creativity—making it one of the most comprehensive art collections in the Midwest.

 3) Murray Seasongood Pavilion